MartinoTommasini/MyDiary/ctf/TryHackMe/CC-Pen-Testing/README.md

 The content of user.txt is supernootnoot.

 Final step is to find the file root.txt.
 The name of the file suggests that the flag is only available under root.
-We download LinEnum, useful tool which scans the system to find ways to escalate the privileges.
+We download LinEnum (https://github.com/rebootuser/LinEnum), useful tool which scans the system to find ways to escalate the privileges.
 In the scan report, we see the following:
 ```shell
 [+] We can sudo without supplying a password!
 Matching Defaults entries for nyan on ubuntu: